 (2) If the appellant in an appeal under Part XIII is a worker and is unsuccessful on the appeal, the District Court is not to make an order for the payment of the appellant’s costs on the appeal by any other party to the appeal.

-[Section 267 inserted by No. 31 of 2011 s.
+[Section 267 inserted: No. 31 of 2011 s.
 20.]

 268. Regulations for assessment of costs